-But regardless of which side of the coin you’re on, it’s important to prepare for a low inventory in your area.
+But regardless of which side of the coin you’re on, it’s important to prepare for low inventory in your area.
 This can impact how fast you’re able to buy and how fast you’re able to sell.
-Consider these tips:
+Here’s some tips to consider:

-If you’re a home seller looking to unload a property, you couldn’t have planned a better time to sell!
-Tight inventory means that your property will get more attention and with mortgage rates remaining at historic lows, buyers are eager to purchase before rates increase.
+If you’re a homeowner looking to sell a property, now is a great time to sell!
+Low inventory means your property will likely get more attention, and with mortgage rates remaining at historic lows, buyers are eager to purchase before rates increase.
 Here are a few ways to ensure a smooth transaction:

-Get pre-approved.
-Getting a mortgage pre-approval puts you a step ahead of the competition, especially if you’re competing with another buyer.
-If a home seller receives multiple offers, they’re likely to choose a buyer who’s been pre-approved for financing.
+Getting a mortgage pre-approval puts you a step ahead of the competition, especially if you’re competing with other buyers.
+If a seller receives multiple offers, they’re likely to choose a buyer who’s been pre-approved for financing.

-Whether you’re buying or selling a home this spring or summer, getting the right mortgage loan can make your dream a reality.
-Contact the loan experts at FirstBank Mortgage to discuss your financing needs.
+Whether you’re buying or selling a home this spring or summer, getting the right mortgage loan can help make your dream a reality.
+Contact our loan experts to discuss your financing needs.